foxworth42/arduino-VISCA-controller/README.md

 # Arduino VISCA Controller

 This is a project for using an Arduino to send VISCA commands.
-This is specifically tailored for interfacing with the Cisco TelePresence Precision series of conference cameras (specifically testing with the TTC8-02 12x zoom w/ SDI output).
+This is tailored for interfacing with the Cisco TelePresence Precision series of conference cameras (specifically testing with the TTC8-02 12x zoom w/ SDI output).

 The TelePresence cameras have a slight quirk to controlling it over VISCA.
 To get manual control over the pan/tilt/zoom